-Purchase, rent, maintenance, installation and deployment of ICT and security equipment, software, hardware, connectivity, digital certificates, including for database set-up, maintenance and management; external data processing services, including fees for IT systems and applications offered by the EC services.
-As the evaluation of the premises project is currently underway, it is anticipated that additional resources will be needed in 2026, either for security enhancements and maintenance of the current premises or for engaging in a new project.
-Agency's legal and other operating expenditure, includi external audit and/or consultancy services expenditure arisi from the Headquarters Agreement and SLAs with Latvi authorities and others.
-The Agency is also requesting a or time increase in subsidy to cover the high associated costs SUMMA on-boarding of EUR 324,000 (to cover the 200,0 EUR onboarding fee and additional overhead costs introducing SUMMA such us the update of existing finance and accounting systems and staff training)

-Costs of internal and external communications activities, incl. for the organisation of events, production of audio-visual and digital content, publications and branded items and others.
+• Purchase, rent, maintenance, installation and deployment of ICT and security equipment, software, hardware, connectivity, digital certificates, including for database set-up, maintenance and management; external data processing services, including fees for IT systems and applications offered by the EC services. • As a result of the evaluation of the premises project, additional resources will be needed in 2026 for mandatory security enhancements and maintenance of the current premises. • Agency's legal and other operating expenditure, including external audit and/or consultancy services expenditure arising from the Headquarters Agreement and SLAs with Latvian authorities and others.
+The Agency is also requesting a one-time increase in subsidy to cover the high associated costs of SUMMA on-boarding of EUR 324,000 (to cover the 200,000 EUR onboarding fee and additional overhead costs of introducing SUMMA such us the update of existing financial and accounting systems and staff training) Costs of internal and external communications activities, incl. for the organisation of events, production of audio-visual and digital content, publications and branded items and others.